danielricecodes/dancoin/.github/ISSUE_TEMPLATE.md

 General dancoin questions and/or support requests and are best directed to the [dancointalk.io forums](https://dancointalk.io/).

-For reporting security issues, please contact the Litecoin developers on the #dancoin-dev Freenode IRC channel or alternatively you can email us at contact@dancoin.org.
+For reporting security issues, please contact the Dancoin developers on the #dancoin-dev Freenode IRC channel or alternatively you can email us at contact@dancoin.org.

 ### Describe the issue